 Living in the modern age means spending more and more time in front of a computer without much or any physical activity.
+We spend a lot of time working or playing online games and placing online bets with Betfair codes, and even though that is fun, we might consider including some physical activity in our routines as well.
 Due to this new lifestyle, people across the globe have turned to yoga as one of the most practical forms of exercising both body and mind.

 But how can yoga help an experienced athlete?
 What can be the benefits of including yoga into the daily schedule of a professional cyclist?
 From improved core strength to a significant increase in focus, these benefits can lead to better results and gold-winning performance.